sparrowcode/PermissionsKit/README.md

 <img src="https://rawcdn.githack.com/IvanVorobei/RequestPermission/b3e613295b73be36c8a3d35126d1f7015ef432a8/resources/request-permission - close button.png"/>

 ## Apps, using lib
 I like the idea to specify applications that use the RequestPermission.
 Please, contact me via email.
-You can find it in the section "Contacts" so that I added app here
+You can find it in the section `Contacts` so that I added app here

 ## License
 RequestPermission is released under the MIT license.
 Check LICENSE.md for details